MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/about.md

 [Deno]: https://michaelcurrin.github.io/dev-resources/resources/javascript/deno/

+## Why Node?

+JavaScript generally works the same in the browser and in Node on the server.

+But if you use pure browser JavaScript, you miss out on the tooling that exists for other languages (like Java, Ruby or Python) around managing dependencies, quality control and deploying.

+Plus there are many tasks covered in the next section which are difficult, impractical or impossible using _only_ the browser.
+Using Node means you can run these tasks locally or in the cloud, at speed, without a browser running (or even installed).
+And you have access to write to files on disk or a local database, which is impractical using the browser alone - since for security reasons a browser cannot read or write files on your machine unless you explicitly save or upload a file.

-## What can Node do?
+## What is Node good for?

 Node can be used for the following, among other use cases.

-These would be difficult, impractical or impossible using _only_ the browser.
-Node means you can run these tasks locally or in the cloud at speed, without a browser running (or even installed) and you have access to write to files on disk or a database on the machine (which is impractical using the browser alone).

 - Web scraping
 - CLI tools